sshhane/document_similarity/README.txt

 A Java API for  Measuring Document Similarity

 ## Description
-Compare the similarity of two text files using their Jaccard Indeces
+Compare the similarity of two text files using their Jaccard Indices

 ## Example Output